 Sennheiser has some good-quality in-ear monitors available with molded technology that helps them stay in place and fit your ear comfortably.
-Like the other styles, as a monitor, it is intended to be connected to a wireless transmitter.
+Like the other styles, it is intended to be connected to a wireless transmitter as a monitor.
 As a headset, you just plug it into the earphone jack.

 Pros: Comfort, affordable price

 Cons: Only decent sound quality